SimenB/add-asset-html-webpack-plugin/README.md

 list of assets `html-webpack-plugin` injects into the generated html.
 Add the plugin the your config, providing it a filepath:

+> Note that the option `filename` was renamed to `filepath` in preparation for the, as of yet, unreleased 1.0.0.
+Current release uses `filename` (as per the included README in the package).

 ```js
 var HtmlWebpackPlugin = require('html-webpack-plugin')
 var AddAssetHtmlPlugin = require('add-asset-html-webpack-plugin')